AmaanAhm/nodejs-RestAPI/README.md

 ### Scripts

-This project includes the following NPM scripts:
+This project includes the following Yarn scripts:

 - `start`: Start the server using nodemon.
 - `seeder`: Seed the database with sample data.